How Does it Work?

 How do I get buy-in from people I work with?

-I try to counteract any shame that a neurodivergent person “should” be able to organize, plan, remember, or avoid a meltdown by a certain age.
-Science tells us that ADHD brains develop EF skills later in life, while a person’s cognitive and social abilities can be quite mature.
-I’m approachable and relatable, and I’m open about my own EF struggles.
+I try to counteract any shame that any person “should” be able to organize, plan, remember, or avoid a meltdown by a certain age.
+I’m approachable and relatable, and I’m open about my own struggles.
 I provide clients with a list of options, including skills and neuroscience-based content they may want to learn from me.

-My approach is highly customized because each client is a unique person.
-I review IEPs or confidential documentation.
-I conduct an in-depth 60-minute in-take interview to get to know clients’ passions, heroes, and challenges.
+My approach is highly customized because each client is unique.
+When applicable, I review testing reports, IEPs, and other documentation.
+I conduct an in-depth 60-minute intake interview to get to know clients’ passions, heroes, and challenges.
 I provide my clients with a visual survey to gather data about their satisfaction with various aspects of their lives.
-When clients rate their satisfaction with an area of their lives as a 4 out of 10, I start a conversation about how wearying that feels and start brainstorming long-term and short-term goals.
+When clients rate their satisfaction with an area of their lives as 4 out of 10, I start a conversation about how wearying that feels and brainstorm long- and short-term goals.

-Here’s why clients feel comfortable taking my advice: I affirm why their brains may zoom over the list without processing the information.
+Here’s why clients feel comfortable working together to find solutions: I affirm why their brains may zoom over the list without processing the information.
 I’m candid with my clients about how teachers, professors, employers, and spouses may not understand how their brains work.
 Humor is a key ingredient.
 I make it clear that each client has agency and moves to make.
-This is how I teach transferrable skills for a lifetime.

 Some of my favorite strategies